UnrealVerseGuru/VerseProgrammingLanguage/UEFN Verse/UEFN_VerseCodex.md

 # UEFN / Verse Codex
-Attempt at standarization for style and structure of UEFN & Verse projects, feedback/your ideas more than welcome ! ❤️ search for **Verse Codex** on Fortnite forums
+Attempt at standarization for style and structure of UEFN & Verse projects, feedback/your ideas more than welcome ! ❤️ post your thoughts on [Fortnite forums](https://forums.unrealengine.com/t/verse-codex-naming-conventions-program-structure-code-clarity/838073)

 Codex assumes strict access modifiers hygiene: expose only as much public/protected interface as needed.